usdot-jpo-ode/jpo-cvmanager/services/addons/images/firmware_manager/README.md

 An RSU is determined to be ready for upgrade if its entry in the "rsus" table in PostgreSQL has its "target_firmware_version" set to be different than its "firmware_version".
 The Firmware Manager will ignore all devices with incompatible firmware upgrades set as their target firmware based on the "firmware_upgrade_rules" table.
 The CV Manager API will only offer CV Manager webapp users compatible options so this generally is a precaution.

 Hosting firmware files is recommended to be done via the cloud.
-GCP cloud storage is the currently supported method.
-Alternatives can be added via the [download_blob.py](download_blob.py) script.
+GCP cloud storage is the currently supported method, but a directory mounted as a docker volume can also be used.
+Alternative cloud support can be added via the [download_blob.py](download_blob.py) script.
 Firmware storage must be organized by: `vendor/rsu-model/firmware-version/install_package`.

 Firmware upgrades have unique procedures based on RSU vendor/manufacturer.
 To avoid requiring a unique bash script for every single firmware upgrade, the Firmware Manager has been written to use vendor based upgrade scripts that have been thoroughly tested.
 An interface-like abstract class, [base_upgrader.py](base_upgrader.py), has been made for helping create upgrade scripts for vendors not yet supported.
 The Firmware Manager selects the script to use based off the RSU's "model" column in the "rsus" table.
 These scripts report back to the Firmware Manager on completion with a status of whether the upgrade was a success or failure.
 Regardless, the Firmware Manager will remove the process from its tracking and update the PostgreSQL database accordingly.